 Interrupting the Builder

-While the AI is working (making tool calls and updating slides), the presentation owner can click the Interrupt button to stop the AI mid-build.
+While the AI is working (making tool calls and updating slides), the owner or an editor can click the Interrupt button to stop the AI mid-build.
 The button appears next to the "Thinking..." indicator whenever the builder is actively running.

 When interrupted, the AI stops at its next tool call boundary, acknowledges the interruption, and asks how you would like to proceed.
 Any layout changes already made before the interruption are preserved.